Personalised for LOCAL students.

 Study Pathways

-Successful completion of this course will enable you to enrol in postgraduate study
+Successful completion of the full course of the Bachelor of Information Technology will also enable you to enrol in postgraduate study.

 Course Details